G1ANT-Robot/G1ANT.Manual/G1ANT-Language/Control-Flow-Commands/procedure.md

     jump ➜columnsandrows if ⊂♥columIndex <= 7⊃
 ```

 This part of the script is responsible for inserting values inside of rows as long as the number of rows does not exceed 91 (it can equal 91).
-It is important to set  @♥columIndex  = 1@ again, because we were incrementing it before and it was 7.
+It is important to set  `♥columIndex  = 1` again, because we were incrementing it before and it was 7.

 ```G1ANT
     ♥columIndex  = 1